johnshaff/Azure-Storage/README.md

 ### `blob-delete-prefixcontainers.ps1`

 This script lists all containers in a specified Azure Storage Account, filters containers based on a given prefix, and deletes those matching containers.
 It then displays the remaining containers that were not deleted after the operation.

+## Table Scripts

+### `table-create-one.ps1`

+This script creates a new Azure Storage Table in an existing storage account.

+### `table-add-entities.ps1`

+This script adds two new partitions and two new entities per paritition to a pre-existing Azure Storage Table.

+### `table-get-partition.ps1`

+This script retrieves all the entities of a single partition for a pre-existing table.

+### `table-get-entity.ps1`

+This script retrieves individual entities from a pre-existing table using either a search term or filter.